-In order to enhance the efficiency of its activities, the Supervisory Board formed a Presiding Committee, an Audit Committee and a Nomination Committee.
+In order to enhance the efficiency of its activities, the Supervisory Board formed a Presiding Committee, an Audit Committee a Nomination Committee and a Transformation Committee.

 The Audit Committee includes Dr. Marion Helmes (Chairwoman of the Audit Committee since May 11, 2016, previously Hans Peter Ring), Dorothée Anna Deuring, Dr. Janna Köke (each since May 11, 2016, previously Dr. John Feldmann and Wolfgang Bunge) and Jörg Sommer (since September 22, 2016, previously Thomas Kern).
 It deals, among other things, with questions of accounting, risk management, compliance and auditing.
-The Supervisory Board issues the auditing assignment to the auditor selected by the Executive Board for the individual and consolidated financial statements and agrees a fee with him.
-The members of the Committee include Mr. Hans Peter Ring (since October 1, 2015, before that Udo Stark), an independent member who, in accordance with Section 100 Subsection 5 of the German Stock Corporation Act, possesses expertise in the areas of accounting and auditing and who has particular experience in the application of internal control procedures.
-In financial year 2014, seven meetings of the Audit Committee and a joint meeting of the Presiding Committee and the Audit Committee took place.
+The Audit Committee issues the auditing assignment to the auditor selected by the Executive Board for the individual and consolidated financial statements and agrees a fee with him.
+The members of the Committee, in addition to Dr. Marion Helmes (since May 11, 2016, previously Hans Peter Ring) an independent member who, in accordance with Section 100 Subsection 5 of the German Stock Corporation Act (AktG), possesses expertise in the areas of accounting and auditing and who has particular experience in the application of internal control procedures.
+In financial year 2016, five meetings of the Audit Committee took place.

 4. Annual General Meeting

 The Annual General Meeting is to be convened at least once each year.
 The Executive Board presents to the Annual General Meeting certain documents, including the company and consolidated financial statements as well as the combined management report for Bilfinger SE and the Bilfinger Group.
-The Meeting decides on the appropriation of profits and on ratifying the actions of the Executive Board and the Supervisory Board, elects the members of the Supervisory Board representing the shareholders, and the external auditors.
+The Meeting decides on the appropriation of profits and on ratifying the actions of the Executive Board and the Supervisory Board, elects the members of the Supervisory Board representing the shareholders, and the external auditor.
 In addition, it makes decisions on amendments to the Articles of Incorporation and in certain other cases as specified by applicable law or the Articles of Incorporation.
 It can also make a non-binding vote on the system for the remuneration of Executive Board members.
 Each share grants entitlement to one vote in the Annual General Meeting, whereby shares held by the company itself are not entitled to vote.

-5. Law on the equal participation of men and women in management positions in the private sector and in the civil service
+5. Law on the equal participation of women and men in management positions in the private sector and in the civil service

-On May 1, 2015, the legislation on the equal participation of women and men in management positions in the private sector and in the civil service came into effect.
+The law on the equal participation of women and men in management positions in the private sector and in the civil service took effect on May 1, 2015.
 Based on the legislation, Bilfinger SE has set the following targets for the period until June 30, 2017:

 For new appointments to the Supervisory Board, with regard to the fixed gender quota of 30 percent that is to be met, the Supervisory Board is following the goal of filling the quota equally.
-In the reference period since the legislation came into effect, the share of women in the Supervisory Board has remained unchanged at eight percent.
-A new appointment is planned within the framework of the Annual General Meeting 2016.
+Until the Annual General Meeting on May 11, 2016, the share of women in the Supervisory Board was eight percent, afterward until September 6, 2016 it was 42 percent and since that time it has been 50 percent.

 As a target for the share of women in the Executive Board, the Supervisory Board has agreed that there will continue to be no female members until June 30, 2017.
-If a vacancy should become available, the Supervisory Board will however try to find an appropriately qualified woman, who would be suitable for the Executive Board.
-In the reporting period there were no female members of the Executive Board.
+If a vacancy should become available by then, the Supervisory Board will attempt to find an appropriately qualified woman who would be suitable for joining the Executive Board.
+In the reference period there were no female members of the Executive Board.

 Management level 1 below the Executive Board

-Management level 1 includes employees, who belong to management levels 1 and 1a, in accordance with the internal company definition.
+Management level 1 below the Executive Board includes employees who belong to management levels 1 and 1a in accordance with the internal company definition.
 The Executive Board has decided to reach a target of an eight percent share of women in management level 1.
 On June 30, 2015, the date for the definition of the target, this share was 4 percent.

 Management level 2 below the Executive Board

-Management level 2 includes employees, who belong to management levels 2, in accordance with the internal company definition.
+Management level 2 includes employees who belong to management level 2, in accordance with the internal company definition.
 The Executive Board has decided to reach a target of a ten percent share of women in management level 2.
 On June 30, 2015, the date for the definition of the target, this share was six percent.

 6. Corporate Governance Report

-The Executive Board and Supervisory Board, in accordance with the requirements of the German Corporate Governance Code, prepare for the Annual Report a corporate governance report on the corporate governance of the company.
-It wil be made accessible to the general public in the Internet on March 16, 2016 as part of the Annual Report 2015.
+The Executive Board and Supervisory Board, in accordance with the requirements of the German Corporate Governance Code, prepare for the Annual Report a Corporate Governance Report on the corporate governance of the company.
+It wil be made accessible to the general public in the Internet as part of the Annual Report 2016 on March 15, 2017.